Vintage: 2022

 Producer

-Domaine de la Bégude was purchased in 1996 by seventh-generation winemaker Guillaume Tari, who was raised at Château Giscours in Margaux which his grandfather acquired in 1954.
-Once a stopover for travellers seeking shelter and sustenance – ‘beguda’ means ‘drink’ or ‘the place to drink’ in Provençal – the estate was abandoned and overgrown when Guillaume discovered it.
-He and his wife set about replanting the old terraces and restoring the buildings.
-The estate totals 500 hectares, of which thirty have been replanted, predominantly with Mourvèdre.
-Guillaume’s fascination with Mourvèdre’s capacity to evolve in bottle partly inspired his creation of the world’s largest collection of Mourvèdre clones, now comprising 116.
-Guillaume recently sold the estate to the Rouleau family, owners of Chateau Dauzac in Margaux, who share Guillaume’s vision for the estate and the wines.
+Domaine de la Bégude was purchased in 1996 by seventh-generation winemaker Guillaume Tari, who was raised at third-growth Château Giscours in Margaux (which his grandfather acquired in 1954).
+Once a stopover for travellers seeking shelter and sustenance – ‘beguda’ means ‘drink’ or ‘the place to drink’ in Provençal – this Bandol estate was abandoned and overgrown when Guillaume rediscovered it.
+He and his wife have since replanted Domaine de la Bégude’s old terraces and restored its buildings to their former glory.
+Today, the domaine encompasses 500 hectares of vines, of which thirty have been replanted, predominantly with Mourvèdre.
+Guillaume’s fascination with Mourvèdre’s ageing potential partly inspired his creation of the world’s largest collection of Mourvèdre clones, now totalling 116.
+Guillaume has recently sold the estate to the Rouleau family, owners of fifth-growth Chateau Dauzac in Margaux, who share Guillaume’s vision for the domaine and its wines.

-Split into eighty different parcels, the vineyard’s diverse clay and limestone soils are described as a ‘mosaic’ with two unifying characteristics: good water retention and suitability for Mourvèdre.
-At an average of 410 metres above sea level, the vineyards are Bandol’s highest point.
-The combination of limestone subsoils, high altitude and sea breezes brings freshness to the wines and tempers the intense sunshine.
-To improve the vines’ drought resistance, Guillaume has implemented an old grafting technique when replanting.
-The rootstock is planted first and given two years to establish before the scion is grafted by hand.
+Divided into eighty different parcels, Domaine de la Bégude’s vineyards are planted on a diverse ‘mosaic’ of clay and limestone soils, each ideally suited to the nuances of their various Mourvèdre clones.
+Planted at an average elevation of 410 meters, the domaine’s vineyards are the highest in the Bandol appellation.
+A combination of limestone subsoils, high elevation and sea breezes moderates the intense sunshine and brings freshness to the final wines.
+Guillaume implemented an old grafting technique to improve the vines’ drought resistance when replanting.
+This involved planting the rootstock and giving it two years to establish before the scion was grafted by hand.
 Guillaume’s wish to create an environment in harmony with its surroundings led him to introduce organic and biodynamic methods in 1996 and achieve organic certification in 2006.

 Vineyards